munter2/RealTimeFluid/README.md

 Running the Program
 -----------------------------------------
-This simulation program relies on the OpenGL Aluminum framework that we used in class.
+This simulation program relies on the OpenGL Aluminum framework that we used in class (https://github.com/CreativeCodingLab/aluminum.git).
 The Working directory with the source files is expected to be located in 'Aluminum/linux/SOME_SUBFOLDER/'.
 As of now, it only runs on linux machines (tested on Fedora 20),